bmx-ng/bmx-site/docs/api/brl/brl.map/tmap.md

 ### `Method ObjectEnumerator:TNodeEnumerator()`

-Returns a node enumeration object.
+Returns a node enumeration Object.

 The object returned by [ObjectEnumerator](../../../brl/brl.map/tmap/#method-objectenumerator-tnodeenumerator) can be used with [EachIn](../../../brl/brl.blitz/#eachin) to iterate through the nodes in the map.